 2001 The farm stops functioning like a pig farm

 2002 The Start of HOP design.
 HOP design works with Afzelia (tropical wood) to prepare his furniture.
-The origin of this wood in unknown, it is imported through Germany, and doesn’t have a FSC-registration number
+The origin of this wood in unknown.
+It is imported through Germany and doesn’t have a FSC registration number

-2003 The first art-event takes place.
+2003 The first art event takes place.